amanpatelll/DEVSOC_NN_IMAGE_CLASSFICATION/README.md

 # DEVSOC_NN_IMAGE_CLASSFICATION
-This repository is devoted to the DevSoc assignment on neural networks for mnist image classification .
+This repository is devoted to implementing neural networks for mnist image classification .

 The code has been evaluated through the DIGIT RECOGNIZER competition on kaggle .